jugglingdev/shopping-list-app/README.md

 ## Acknowledgments

 Shoutout to Maximilian Schwarzm&uuml;ller for his course [Angular - The Complete Guide](https://pro.academind.com/courses/).
-Thank you, Max, for your hard work creating such a comprehensive course.
+Thank you, Max, for your hard work in creating such a comprehensive course.

 Another shoutout to [Codefi CodeLabs](https://www.codelabsdash.com/) for putting together this course and pulling in the best resources for learning software development.
 The code coaches and this semester's cohort have been awesome to work with.